 This was my first ever experience with activism for social justice.
 Slowly but surely, I became convinced of their mission.
 Their passion starting to become mine.

 Camp changed everything for me.
 It's one thing to talk about empowerment.
 It is quite another to witness and watch as your very own campers find their internal fire.
 To see them reject their prior restraints and to truly begin to believe that they are capable and destined for greatness.
 I came out of camp with much more than I had bargained for.
 I would have never known going into it that I would find something that I now feel so passionately about.

-This year it is my goal to make the experience that I have seen over the past two years possible once again for our campers.
+This year it is my goal to make the experience that I have seen over the past four years possible once again for our campers.
 With the ever-increasing costs of insurance, transportation, food, certifications, and staffing, UniCamp relies more and more on the gifts of donors who share our passion--our goals and their goals being one and the same.
 I need your help to make camp possible for my campers.
 Your gift, no matter how large or small, goes to giving a child the opportunity of a lifetime.
 Help me change lives.
 Help me make camp happen.